wswietek/vim-cpp/README.md

 After vim finish, close it and run again.

-Some useful tips how to use vim you can find in file tips_and_tricks.txt.
+Some useful tips how to use vim you can find in file `vim_tips_tricks.txt`.